RetroDECK/ES-DE/THEMES-DEV.md

     - This optional property which is only available in the `system` view makes it possible to select which `gameselector` entry to use to populate the `imageType` property and to use for playing the video stream.
 This assumes that a `gameCount` property for the gameselector element has been defined with a value higher than `1`.
 By defining multiple `video` elements with different values for the `gameselectorEntry` property it's possible to display multiple game entries at the same time, for example listing a couple of games that were last played, or a selection of random games.
 If the requested entry does not exist (for instance if `gameCount` has been set to 5 and `gameselectorEntry` has been set to `4` but the system only contains 3 games), then the overall element will not get rendered.
 Note that the first entry is defined as `0`, the second entry as `1` etc.
     - Minimum value is `0` and maximum value is the value of the `gameselector` element property `gameCount` minus 1.
 If a value outside this range is defined, then it will be automatically clamped to a valid value.
     - Default is `0`
+* `iterationCount` - type: UNSIGNED_INTEGER
+    - Number of times to play the video until next time it's reset.
+Video resets are triggered by various events like navigation between systems and gamelists, reloading of gamelists, opening of menus etc.
+    - Minimum value is `0` and maximum value is `10`
+    - Default is `0` (infinite amount of times)
+* `onIterationsDone` - type: STRING
+    - What to do after playing the video the number of times defined by `iterationCount`
+    - `nothing` - Render nothing.
+    - `image` - Render the image defined by `imageType` or `defaultImage` which means this value can't be used if `path` has been set
+    - Default is `nothing`
+    - This property can only be used when `iterationCount` has a non-zero value.
 * `audio` - type: BOOLEAN
     - Whether to enable or disable audio playback for the video.
 For static videos in the gamelist view it's strongly recommended to set this to `false` if there is also a separate video element playing game videos.
     - Default is `true`